Elechop/IoT---task-3/README.md

 A JavaScript web serial is used to connect the web page to the Arduino port

 ## Arduino code
-The Arduino program controls the servo motor through two left commands, which means moving to the  0° Right to move 180°
+C++ Arduino program controls the servo motor through two left commands, which means moving to the  0° Right to move 180°